istiakbinmahmod/Moodle-Website/README.md

 - Admin can create users (teachers and students), create course, create session, assign participants(students and teachers) to course, delete course or participants

+- All users can see profile and edit profile

+- Student side
-- Student can login and access course
+    - Student can access course

-- Student

 ## How To Run